TomAbel/drupal-docker-drush/README.md

 # Drupal-Docker-Drush

-Automatically set up a Drupal 8 install with Drush, all in a Docker container, with all credentials as root admin.
+Automatically set up a Drupal 8 install with Drush.
+All in a Docker container, with credentials as root:admin.
 ## Getting Started

 ```